hongtaowu67/engineering_note/README.md

 When not specified, enabling [depth_registration:=true], the depth image and the rgb image are registered by the default factory setting.

-To launch the camera without registration
+To launch the camera without registration,
 ```
 roslaunch openni2_launch openni2.launch
 ```